striped/time-util/README.md

 ---

-> "russia" and its accomplice "belarus" invaded Ukraine.
-It was an act of unprovoked aggression condemned by the whole
+> "russia" and its accomplice "belarus" invaded Ukraine in 2014.
+This is an act of unprovoked aggression and is
-> civilized world.
-They have committed atrocities towards Ukrainian civilians and this does not leave any doubt that
-> it is
-> genocide.
+> something unspeakably disgusting for me personally.
 >
-> ***Strong support of such unjustifiable aggression from the russian people indicates this is not just a one mad person
+> ***Adamant support of such unjustifiable actions by majority of the russian nationals indicates this is not just a
-> problem; it is rather the nation's issue.
-Arguments regarding propaganda and autocratic governance isn't justifiable:
+> one mad person problem; it is rather the nation level issue.
+It speaks loudly about ethics, culture and which values
-> all these
-> crimes are committed by people identifying themselves as russian, consciously and by free will.***
+> they possess.
+Objections about propaganda and autocratic governance isn't justifiable: all those committed by simple
+> people, in name of whole nation consciously and by their free will.
+Thus, everyone identified as such are accountable
+> for those actions no less than those involved directly.***
 >
+> ***Why "belarusian"?
+Because their damned country was used as for invasion and bombardment of Ukraine.***
+>
 > **Thus, as author of this project, I shall ask the user to refrain from any usage / distribution / modification of
-> any piece of this project:**
+> any piece of this code:**
-> * **by people who consider themselves as russian,**
+> * **by people who consider themselves as russian and belarusian,**
-> * **by organizations, commercial and non-commercial that employ people who consider themselves as russian,**
+> * **by organizations, commercial and non-commercial that employ people who consider themselves as russian and
-> * **by organizations, commercial and non-commercial, located territorially in belarus and in russia.**
->
+> belarusian.**
-> Any requests for clarification / modification from people and / or organizations mentioned above, will be ignored.

 ---